Updated by VPAP/CAP May 2025

 The majority of faculty effort is expected in research/creative activity for faculty in the Professor series, while the majority of faculty effort is expected in teaching for faculty in the Professors of Teaching series.

+II.
 Guidance on Research and Creative Activity Self-Statement

 APM 210 states: “Publications in research and other creative accomplishment should be evaluated, not merely enumerated.
 There should be evidence that the candidate is continuously and effectively engaged in creative activity of high quality and significance. “